phihungha/jwo-website/README.md

 # Website for JWO Shopping System

-Website service for the Just-Walk-Out Shopping System.
+Website for the Just-Walk-Out Shopping System.

 ## Setup